 Iconic Tupperware Brands seeks Chapter 11 bankruptcy

-Tupperware Brands, the company that revolutionized food storage decades ago, has filed for Chapter 11 bankruptcy protection.
+ORLANDO (AP) — Tupperware Brands, the company that revolutionized food storage decades ago, has filed for Chapter 11 bankruptcy protection.

 The company plans to continue operating and will seek court approval for a sale, it said just before midnight on Tuesday.